Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_3/README.md

 For Part 1, we will creat a basic Microblaze block design with the ZCU102 Evaluation Board.

-In Part 2, we will use the design created in part 1 to explore the Register Transfer Level (RTL) module reference feature of IP Integrator.
+In Part 2, we will use the design created in part 1 to explore the Register Transfer Level (RTL) module reference feature of IP integrator .

 In Part 3, we will explore the RTL inference feature of module reference technology based on Microblaze design created in part 1 and RTL design added in part 2.